 R computes and outputs sr = Dsk(c′).

+We assume that there is a sigma protocol for proving that an encrypted value equals 0 and a sigma protocol that an encrypted value equals 1.
+(Such protocols exist for Paillier; reference!)
+Given this, the transformations in the sigma-protocol chapter of the book can be used to prove in zero-knowledge that the encrypted value is either 0 or 1.

 HL-one-sided (using any DH group)

 Is any DH group of prime order?
+No.

 Why do we only membership for the simulation protocols and not for protocol 7.2.1?
+Proof of security; problems of cryptographers…

 PROTOCOL 7.3 (Oblivious Transfer with one-sided simulation)

-• Inputs: The sender has a pair of strings x0, x1 ∈ G and the receiver has a bit
+• Inputs: The sender has a pair of strings x0, x1 of the same (arbitrary) length and the receiver has a bit

 σ ∈ {0, 1}.